AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 array = np.linspace(5, 10, 11) # Generate a numpy array containing 11 equally spaced numbers between 5 and 10 (5., 5.5, 6., 6.5, 7., 7.5, 8., 8.5, 9. , 9.5, 10.)
 {% endhighlight %}

-The additional parentheses in the first example are not typos.
+The additional parentheses in the first example are no typos.
 For this specific function the shape of the array must be passed as a tuple-object (inside additional parentheses).
 However, in the second example we could pass the different dimensions one by one.
 These small differences in the syntax can be very frustrating at first.
 Therefore, when ever a function does not behave like you would expect, check its documentation page.
 Regarding numpy an explanation for every single function can be found on [http://docs.scipy.org/doc/numpy/](http://docs.scipy.org/doc/numpy/).
 A nice Spyder specific trick is to use the build-in object inspector (top right panel).
-To make it display the documentation of a function while you are typing, go the *Tools/Preferences/Object inspector* and activate "Automatic connection" for the script editor and the Ipython console.
+Press "Ctrl + i" over a function name or go to *Tools/Preferences/Object inspector* and activate "Automatic connection" for the script editor and the Ipython consolemake to display the documentation of a function while you are typing.